-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires that PolyOne's executive officers and Directors, and persons who own more than 10% of a registered class of PolyOne's equity securities, file reports of ownership and changes in ownership with the Commission.
 Executive officers, Directors and greater than 10% shareholders are required by Commission rules to furnish PolyOne with copies of all forms they file.
-Based solely on its review of the copies of such forms received by us and written representations from certain reporting persons, we believe that, during fiscal year 2001, all Section 16(a) filing requirements applicable to its executive officers, Directors and 10% shareholders were satisfied, with the following exception.
-On September 1, 2000, the first day that PolyOne's common shares were traded on the New York Stock Exchange, Mr. Waltermire purchased 2,000 common shares of PolyOne.
-This transaction was inadvertently omitted on Mr. Waltermire's prior filings.
-Upon discovering the omission, Mr. Waltermire filed a Form 4 on March 11, 2002.
+Based solely on its review of the copies of such forms received by us and written representations from certain reporting persons, we believe that, during 2002, all Section 16(a) filing requirements applicable to its executive officers, Directors and 10% shareholders were satisfied, with the following exception.
+On January 23, 2002, 758 shares of PolyOne stock were sold on behalf of Ms. Duff-Bloom learned of the disposition.